- A data exchange platform for supply chains

 We also created user stories to make sure we were considering the user experience in a holistic manner.
 These user stories described tasks from the user’s point of view and helped ensure that every feature and design decision was guided by real user needs and intended behaviours.

-With a solid foundation of user insights and technical understanding, I began sketching various concepts aimed at addressing the identified pain points.
-These sketches underwent multiple iterations until we reached a final design that effectively balanced user needs with platform capabilities.
-This led to the creation of the Tree View—a hierarchical visualization that helped users make sense of their supplier networks by organizing complex relationships in a more approachable way.
+With user insights and technical understanding, I sketched concepts to address the identified pain points.
+After multiple iterations, we reached a final design that balanced user needs with platform capabilities, resulting in the Tree View—a hierarchical visualization that organized complex supplier relationships in an approachable way.

 As we moved into testing, feedback indicated that users needed even greater control and flexibility when navigating their networks.
 They wanted the ability to easily move between a high-level overview and specific details.
 In response, the Tree View evolved into the Tree List—a more dynamic and flexible version that allowed users to expand or collapse different nodes, providing both broad overviews and in-depth information when needed.